-On its list of achievements last year was the rollout of its security program Verified, which authenticates account access requests as well as business transactions using biometric technology on mobile devices, in Panama with Datapro and Unibank.
+On its list of achievements, last year was the rollout of its security program Verified, an Identity Verification solution which authenticates account access requests as well as business transactions using biometric technology on mobile devices, in Panama with Datapro and Unibank.

 This biometric multi-factor authentication system was integrated into Datapro’s e-IBS core banking software, which makes it available to the more than 160 financial institutions in 31 countries who use Datapro’s hosted software.

-It also launched Access, a program which protects the perimeters of buildings or public events using just a tablet and a Bluetooth beacon.
+It also launched Access, a biometric visitor management solution, which protects the perimeters of buildings or public events using just a tablet and a Bluetooth beacon. .
 Thanks to an agreement with Ayonix Face Technologies, Access, a mobile biometric tracking system, will adopt the high-speed performance and detection capabilities of Ayonix’s 3D facial recognition technology.